Every incredibly successful person that has ever lived has always had an earth shattering objective or motto, so I thought I'd give it a shot.

 I had never really noticed it before, but ever since grade school I had always been involved in some kind of volunteer work or student organization(s).
 When I started high school, I wanted to do something different, something that meant something.
 So of course, I found something with the words "Do Something".
 That led me to discover Do Something.org, and I went on to start one of their clubs in my school.
 Over the course of 4 years, we raised several thousand dollars through fundraisers for cancer organizations, autism awareness campaigns, women's rights and so much more.
 Not bad for a kid from New York.

 Since starting college, I'm happy to say I've moved up from bake sales and selling puzzle pieces.
-I've worked and volunteered for several successful nonprofit organizations within the Phoenix Community, including Southwest Human Development, The Salvation Army, SOUNDS Academy, Rosie's House: A Music Academy for Children, Future for Kids, Arizona Animal Welfare League and so many more.
+I've worked and volunteered for several successful nonprofit organizations within the Phoenix Community, including The Ear Foundation of Arizona, Southwest Human Development, The Salvation Army, SOUNDS Academy, Rosie's House: A Music Academy for Children, Future for Kids, Arizona Animal Welfare League and so many more.
 Through these experiences, I've realized that I would love to one day establish my own nonprofit organization focused around either music education or youth.

 What I have found from all of this and am continuing to learn, is that I am at my happiest when I help others.
 It's all I want to do.
 And it's just that simple.